We Built a Working App in 30 Minutes, Live, Twice, at Boston Tech Week

 At #BosTechWeek we sat down in a room full of curious people with a blank page and a 30-minute timer, let the room vote on what to build, and shipped a real, deployed web app before the clock ran out.
 Here's exactly how, and why it's how we prototype client work now.

-The nerve-wracking part: no slides, no canned demo, no safety net.
-Just the two of us, a product that didn't exist yet, and an audience that wanted to see how this actually works, founders, builders, operators, and a few skeptics.
-They picked the idea.
-We designed it, coded it, generated the imagery, and deployed it for real while everyone watched.
-No finished work to point at, just the work itself.
+What made this nerve-wracking is that we had no slides, no canned demo, and no safety net.
+It was just the two of us in front of a room full of founders, builders, operators, and a few friendly skeptics, working on a product that didn't exist yet.
+The audience picked the idea, and then we designed it, coded it, generated the imagery, and deployed it for real while everyone watched.
+We didn't have any finished work to point at, so we showed the work itself.

-We loved it so much we did it twice.
+We enjoyed it so much that we did it twice.

 We ran the same live-build session at two Boston Tech Week events: